-- The water resource capacity of the Leroro water scheme is already under stress and will need to increase immediately to a capacity of at least 1.8 Ml/day to cater for the growth over the next 10 years. - The water resource capacity of the Moremela water scheme is already under stress and will need to increase within the next two years to a capacity of also at least 1.8 Ml/day to cater for the growth over the next 10 years. - There is no maintenance plan for the boreholes drilled in all rural areas. - Total water backlog recorded stands at about 4322 households which do not have access to basic water, - Upgrading of all the water treatment works are serious backlogs and must be done in as early as 2013/2014 financial years going forward. - After the drilling and equipping of boreholes in the previous financial year there is still bulk water need to sewer network reticulation.
+- The water resource capacity of the Leroro water scheme is already under stress and will need to increase immediately to a capacity of at least 1.8 Ml/day to cater for the growth over the next 10 years. - The water resource capacity of the Moremela water scheme is already under stress and will need to increase within the next two years to a capacity of also at least 1.8 Ml/day to cater for the growth over the next 10 years. - There is no maintenance plan for the boreholes drilled in all rural areas.

+- Total water backlog recorded stands at about 1730 households which do not have access to basic water. - Upgrading of all the water treatment works are serious backlogs and has been prioritised in the financial year 2014-15. - After the drilling and equipping of boreholes in the previous financial year there is still bulk water need to sewer network reticulation.